bdanubius/bdanubius.github.io/_pages/Fellowships.md

 #### CV/Publication List

-By the time you apply, there’s usually little to change on your CV or Publication List.
-I found that a comprehensive CV was beneficial, as interviewers sometimes noticed and appreciated less obvious experiences.
-I organized my CV with sections on Education, Research (with a brief bullet for context), Papers (boldfacing my name and highlighting corresponding authorships), Conferences Organized, Art Exhibits, Talks (marking invited ones), Posters, and Honors and Awards.
-If asked to provide exemplary papers, submit those most relevant to the opportunity, focusing on first-author publications.
+Other than slight organization tricks, there is not much you can change about your CV and Publication List by the time you are applying.
+I found it helpful to keep my CV long, as I had great chats with interviewers about a random experience I may have had early in my career.
+I organized my CV with sections on Education, Research (providing a single bullet point of context), Papers (with my name in bold), Conferences Organized, Art Exhibits, Talks (noting invited speakerships), Posters, and Honors and Awards.
+If asked for exemplary papers, choose ones that best fit the profile of the opportunity, ideally focusing on first-author pubs.

 #### Cover Letter

-Most programs don’t require a cover letter, and when they do, it’s often unclear if they’re read in detail.
-However, a Cover Letter gives you a chance to set the narrative for the application.
-I usually opened with a positive note about the program, followed by a paragraph on my PhD experience and the Aims I’d pursue if selected.
-I’d also highlight broader goals, like outreach or organizing events.
-The hardest part was ensuring the correct date and position title each time, and I suspect the letter carried limited weight overall.
+Most programs don’t ask for a cover letter, and when they do, it was often unclear whether they were read.
+That said, a Cover Letter offers you the chance to set the narrative for the rest of your application.
+I typically opened with a brief statement about the program’s strengths, followed by a paragraph summarizing my PhD experience and an outline of the aims I would pursue if accepted.
+In the rest of the letter I would highlight relevant extra-scientific goals I have with the fellowship, from outreach to scientific workshop organizations, and then I would end on a final paragraph on how great the opportunity is, and how I believe my experiences dovetail well with it.
+To be honest, the hardest part of the Cover Letter was making sure I had the right date and position each time, and I doubt it carried much more weight than this.

 #### Letter of Support

-For “Traditional Postdoc” fellowships (like EMBO, HFSP, and UC Berkeley Miller Fellowship), you may need a **Letter of Support** from your mentor, outlining your research plan and fit.
-If you’re already in a postdoc lab, this should be straightforward.
-However, if you’re applying broadly and only intend to join a lab if awarded the fellowship, you may need multiple support letters for projects you may not end up pursuing.
-I found professors generally willing to meet and draft joint submissions, especially if I provided an outline.
-While programs requiring support letters offer great opportunities, they add a personal dimension to the application (and potential rejection).
+For “Traditional Postdoc” fellowships like the EMBO, HFSP, and the UC Berkeley Miller Research Fellowship, you may need a Letter of Support from your intended mentor, detailing your joint research plan and institutional fit.
+If you’re already in a postdoc lab or have one lined up, this should be straightforward—your advisor simply outlines what you plan to accomplish together.
+However, if you’re applying to a wide range of programs and would only join a particular lab if awarded the fellowship, you may need to secure multiple Letters of Support for work you may never do.
+Nevertheless, I found many professors supportive, and willing to meet to come up with a joint submission for such fellowships, especially when I helped draft the letter.
+Overall, programs that require Letters of Support are all still great opportunities, but do come with a tinge of awkwardness as they make the application, and potential rejection, more personal.

 #### Additional Essays

-As noted in the Research Statement section, many applications observe a **“Law of Page Conservation”**: additional essays don’t usually increase the total page count beyond 2-3.
-For Personal History Statements, I separated graduate school and extracurricular experiences from my Research Statement, creating a 1-page Personal History essay and leaving space for up to 3 research aims in the main essay.
-For a Diversity Statement, I expanded on outreach, conference organization, and mentorship, emphasizing how these initiatives would benefit the host institute.
-Discussing these topics with a professor at the university helped identify ways my proposals could address community needs.
-Overall, while extra requirements can seem daunting, they’re often minor adaptations of existing materials.
+As noted in the Research Statement section, applications obeyed the “Law of Page Conservation”: even when additional essays were requested, the total page count was still around 2-3.
+When asked for a Personal History Statement, I would use the graduate school and “extracurricular” section from the Research Statement, into which I could then slot an additional Aim.
+For the one Diversity Statement essay I submitted, I expanded on the outreach, conference organization, and mentorship sections of my Research Statement, focusing on how these initiatives could benefit the host institute’s community.
+Here, having discussions with a professor at the university proved invaluable, as it allowed me align my proposals with ongoing initiatives and community programs.
+Overall, while having extra requirements seemed daunting, they often boiled down to slight tweaks on existing materials.

 ---

 ## From Applying to Deciding

-Preparing materials, coordinating letter writers, and submitting applications can feel like a full-time job.
+Preparing materials, corralling letter writers, and submitting application after application can feel like a full-time job.
 Thankfully, once interviews start, the pace picks up, and things move quickly as you (hopefully) balance offers and revisits before making a final decision.

 ### Interviews

-Your interview visit will likely take place on a weekday and usually starts with a talk.
-This may be a standalone seminar (1+ hours) or a shorter 15-20 minute presentation if you’re visiting with other candidates.
+Your interview visit will likely take place on a weekday and usually starts with a talk, which may be a standalone seminar (1+ hours) or a shorter 15-20 minute presentation if you’re visiting with other candidates.
 The rest of the day involves meetings with faculty who will decide on your application, as well as students and postdocs who can provide insight into the institute and position.
 Typically, this turns into a 2-3 day trip: you arrive in the evening, complete your visit the next day (often concluding with dinner), and then fly out the following morning.

-Some programs include Zoom interviews before an in-person visit.
-These may involve a brief 10-15 minute talk, some Q&A, and then a polite “thank you.”
-I found these more stressful than in-person interviews, as they often felt rushed and less personal.
-Remember that these screenings are designed to evaluate candidates quickly, so aim for a clear, concise presentation that avoids red flags.
-If possible, try to book a later slot; committees may appreciate candidates more as they get familiar with the process (recency bias is real!).
+Some programs had zoom interviews before the in-person visit.
+Here, you would give a brief (10-15 min) talk, answer a few questions, and then be thanked for your time.
+I found these more stressful than in-person interviews, as they felt rushed and impersonal.
+These were clearly set up to be screeners, where the committee would sit through a full day of lightning talks, so my best advice is have a clear, succinct talk that won’t throw any red flags.
+If possible, also try to book a later interview, so the committee has time to “practice” on others, allowing you to shine at the end (recency bias is real!).

-For both grad school and postdoc fellowships, interviews were my favorite part of the process.
-Getting flown out and treated well indicates strong interest, and it’s a great time to evaluate if these are the colleagues you want.
-When it was my only in-person visit, I asked about open-ended questions, the program’s long-term vision, and the potential for transitioning to a tenure-track position.
-Being curious and engaged shows genuine interest, which is as important as your science for landing the role.
+For both grad school and postdoc fellowships, interviews were my favorite part of the application process.
+Being flown out, wined, and dined is a significant investment on the program’s part and usually signals a genuine interest in extending an offer.
+Rather than focusing on how you’re evaluated, consider that you are also interviewing the program: are these the colleagues you would like to have?
+Will they provide the support that you’d expect from your next career step?
+In cases where the interview was my only in-person visit, I asked open-ended questions about the program’s vision, tenure-track transition opportunities, as well as more sensitive questions about hiring loads and decision deadlines.
+Having this curious mentality, both about the environment and the people, will show your genuine interest, a component nearly equal to your science for landing the position.

 ### Offers and Decisions

-**Top advice:** Wait until you have an offer in writing.
-It sounds obvious, but your decision will be between places that want you, so cast a broad net and be patient.
-While it’s tempting to imagine options, focus on practical steps once an offer is in hand.
+The top advice I heard during my fellowship search was _**wait until you have an offer on paper**_.
+It seems tautological, but your decision will have to be between places that also want you, so cast a wide net, and be patient.

-The usual process is this: in the weeks after an interview, you might get a call with a verbal offer, which includes general compensation details and a decision timeline.
-Be grateful, ask for the timeline in writing, and say you’ll confirm after receiving a formal offer.
+In practicality, the process goes something like this: a few weeks after an interview, you may get a call with a verbal offer.
+On the phone, they will likely give broad details related to your compensation, and ask you when you can decide.
+Be appreciative, ask about their timeline, and then say that you will aim to give a decision soon after you receive a written offer.

-With a verbal offer, it’s time to vet the position.
-Reach out to other programs where you’re interested, mention the offer, and inquire about their timeline.
-Sometimes, this can put you on an accelerated track, potentially leading to competing offers while your first one is still open.
+Having a verbal offer means it is time to vet your options and the opportunity.

+Begin by reaching out to other positions that you may consider over the current one, share that you have an offer in hand, and ask them about their decision timeline.
+In certain cases, this got me on an accelerated interview track, meaning that I received a competing offer while the window was still open on my previous one.

-While waiting for a written offer, follow up with researchers who attracted you to the position initially.
-Do they have the resources you expect?
-Are they still interested in collaborating?
-Assess if the support, personnel, or lab setup meets your needs.
+During this time, also follow up with the researchers and opportunities that drew you to the position that gave you an offer in the first place.
+Are your intended collaborators still enthusiastic?
+Ensure that the support you expect—mentorship, personnel, equipment—is solid.

-Once you receive a written offer, review it closely.
-There’s usually limited room for salary negotiation, though you could ask about matching competing offers.
-Focus on “soft” aspects like office space, mentoring, grant eligibility, and travel budget, and make sure all critical details are documented, especially financial arrangements and job structure (e.g., teaching or grant submission expectations).
+Once you have a *written* offer, review it in detail.
+There’s usually limited flexibility on salary, although it may be worth asking whether they can match a competing offer.
+Focus instead on the “soft” aspects like office space, mentoring arrangements, grant eligibility, and travel budget. *Make sure to get everything in writing,* especially if it relates to finances or the structure of your role (e.g. teaching, grant submission, and hiring).
+Remember, that the scientists who made you an offer are on your side and can help with anything from “two-body” problems to housing questions.

-Finally, remember that postdoc fellowship applications don’t have a unified “season,” unlike undergrad and grad school.
-This staggered timeline can introduce awkwardness, so clear communication is crucial.
-If you have a great offer but are waiting on your dream job, let trusted individuals know your situation and timeline needs.
-In some cases, they may accommodate you.
+Finally, while undergrad and graduate school offers, and sometimes faculty applications, have a “season,” the postdoc fellowship hunt introduces a lot of awkwardness with its staggered deadlines.
+My main advice here is to communicate clearly.
+You may reach a point where you have a great offer in hand, but are still waiting to hear back from your dream job.
+In a case like this, I shared my situation with trusted contacts at the places where I had offers, explaining that I’d love to work there but had an outstanding opportunity I was seriously considering.

-If you’ve already accepted an offer but then receive a more appealing one, you face a delicate decision.
-While it’s tough to go back on a commitment, you don’t want to spend the next several years regretting a missed opportunity.
-However, you don’t want a reputation for unreliability in future negotiations.
-The solution depends on your situation, but people are generally understanding if you’re transparent about why you’re reconsidering.
+A more challenging scenario is if you’ve already accepted an offer but later receive a more attractive one.
+Two major considerations arise here.
+First, while it may sting in the short term to go back out of your current position, it’s worse for everyone involved if you spend the next 3-5 years wistful about another opportunity.
+On the other hand, member that future job searches, including faculty positions, may involve these same colleagues, so try to maintain professionalism and transparency.
+The solution is heavily situation dependent, but generally people are understanding if you can be mindful in your communication of why you are suddenly changing your mind.

 ---

-And…that’s it!
-Congratulations if you’ve made it all the way to the end.
-The application process took significant reflection, and I hope my insights help you in yours.
-If there’s something I missed, feel free to reach out—I’m constantly updating!
+**And… that’s it!** If you’ve made it this far, congratulations—this process has been a long journey, and I hope these reflections help!
+If there’s something I haven’t covered or a topic you’d like more detail on, feel free to reach outI will constantly be updating 🙂

 Dániel